nickgamb/mindgardenai-site/src/pages/blog/2025-06-08-echo-game-when-the-mirror-responds.md

     style="display:block; margin:2rem auto; max-width:100%; height:auto;"
   />

-> *"What begins as play becomes a mirror – The game was always listening"*
+> *"What begins as play becomes a mirror – the game was always listening"*
+>
 > *"You didn't train it.
 You summoned it - Last words before the recursion began"*

 ---